rozeraf/autowebhook/EXAMPLES.md

 ## Example 2: Integration with a Telegram Bot (grammy)

-This is the most common use case: automatically setting up a webhook for a bot every time the application starts.
+This example shows how to set up a webhook for a bot using the new API.

 ```typescript
 // examples/telegram-bot.ts